jwong32528/me405-romi-mecha21/README.md

 *Wiring Diagram*

 ### **Design:**
-- Sensor placement optimization for **improved track detection**.
+- Sensor placement optimization for **improved track detection**
-  - IR Sensor placed on the front of Romi to process feedback in time to make adjustments.
+  - IR Sensor placed on the front of Romi to process feedback quickly
-  - IR Sensor placed as closed to the ground as possible for higher quality feedback.
+  - IR Sensor placed as close to the ground as possible to reduce errors
-  - Bump Sensors placed on the front-most part of Romi to ensure the sensor is triggered when bumping into walls.
+  - Bump Sensors placed on the front-most part of Romi to ensure the sensor is triggered when bumping into walls
-  - IMU placed under the Romi Chassis to avoid clutter.
+  - IMU placed under the Romi Chassis to avoid clutter
-- Custom **mounting brackets** for sensor stability.
+- Custom **mounting brackets** for sensor stability
   - Standoffs